-Voir dire was conducted Monday and Tuesday, and according to CNN an “unusually acrimonious tone” developed from the outset.
-Responding to questions from plaintiffs’ attorney Eric Dubin, one prospective juror announced "I have a rather highly tuned [expletive deleted by CNN, but believed to be “bullshit”] detector and it’s been going off big time since you started. . .
-If I were sitting next to you, I would not want you to be representing me.”
+Voir dire was conducted Monday and Tuesday, and reports said an “unusually acrimonious tone” developed from the outset.
+Responding to questions from plaintiffs’ attorney Eric Dubin, one prospective juror announced: “I have a rather highly tuned [expletive deleted by CNN, but believed to be “bullshit”] detector and it’s been going off big time since you started.… If I were sitting next to you, I would not want you to be representing me.”

-The same prospective juror also claimed that the suit was a “second swing at Mr. Blake,” which it is, although he did not explain why he thought that was necessarily illegitimate; and also that Blake was being deprived of the right to “confront his accusers,” apparently because the plaintiffs were not in the courtroom for voir dire, which makes no sense.
+The same prospective juror also claimed that the suit was a “second swing at Mr. Blake,” which it is, although he did not explain why he thought that was not okay; and also that Blake was being deprived of the right to “confront his accusers,” apparently because the plaintiffs were not in the courtroom for voir dire, which makes no sense at all.
 Several other prospective jurors were excused after objecting that the civil trial was “double jeopardy,” which it isn’t.

 Maybe repeated marathon viewings of “Law and Order” and “C.S.I.” are not helping where the jury system is concerned.
 People seem to be learning just enough to be dangerous.